Raleigh, NC Chapter 11 Bankruptcy Lawyer

 - Small businesses don’t have to file a disclosure statement.
 Because disclosure statements are time-consuming and costly to prepare, skipping this step saves small businesses both time and money in Chapter 11 cases.

-Talk to a Board-Certified Raleigh Chapter 11 Attorney Today
+Talk to a Board-Certified Chapter 11 Bankruptcy Attorney in Raleigh Today

 In addition to handling Chapter 11 bankruptcy cases, our law office helps businesses that prefer to simply liquidate with Chapter 7 bankruptcy.
 Our attorneys also help sole proprietors who need to propose repayment plans through Chapter 13 bankruptcy.